Hans Denissen

 Hans Denissen (born 9 March 1984) is a Dutch former professional footballer.
 He ended his career in 2019, playing indoor soccer for Major Arena Soccer League side Milwaukee Wave.

 Club career

 Europe

-Denissen started his career with amateur side SvSSS from Udenhout.
+Denissen grew up in Udenhout and started his career with local amateur side SvSSS.
 There, he was discovered by hometown club, Willem II.
 After going through their youth department, he was promoted to the first team squad in the summer of 2003.

 After his first three years, he signed with RBC Roosendaal.
 The following season, he joined MVV, and it looked like he would spend his career in the second division of Dutch league football.
 Surprisingly, he transferred to Cypriot side Ayia Napa FC in the summer of 2008.
 The following season, he moved to Finland and joined FC Haka.
 After only a few months, he found his way back to his home country and to the second division, as he joined FC Emmen.

 In the summer of 2011 he rejoined former team Willem II on an amateur contract to play in the second team.